Pfizer breast cancer drug succeeds in mid-stage trial

 Paloma-2 will test the same drug combination, palbociclib and letrozole, as an initial treatment for breast cancer.

 Paloma-3 will evaluate palbociclib in combination with another hormone therapy, fulvestrant, in women whose cancer has progressed after hormonal therapy.
-The drug, sold under the brand name Faslodex by AstraZeneca Plc (AZN.L), is called an estrogen receptor antagonist.
+The drug, sold under the brand name Faslodex by AstraZeneca Plc, is called an estrogen receptor antagonist.

-Companies trying to develop treatments similar to palbociclib include Novartis and Eli Lilly & Co (LLY.N).
+Companies trying to develop treatments similar to palbociclib include Novartis and Eli Lilly & Co.

 Breast cancer killed more than 508,000 women worldwide in 2011, according to the World Health Organization.